 The premium investors demand to hold OAO Mobile TeleSystems’ New York-traded shares rather than the stock in Moscow is narrowing to the smallest in almost a year on Russian plans to improve local settlement rules.

-The mobile company has climbed 0.3 percent on Moscow’s Micex Index this month to 229.70 rubles, or $7.30, while its American depositary receipts (MBT) fell 2.9 percent, shrinking the gap to $1.89 this week, the least since Nov.
+The mobile company has climbed 0.3 percent on Moscow’s Micex Index this month to 229.70 rubles, or $7.30, while its American depositary receipts (MBT:US) fell 2.9 percent, shrinking the gap to $1.89 this week, the least since Nov.
 20. The premium was as high as $4.17 on Sept.
 13. The Bloomberg Russia-US Equity Index (RUS14BN) of the most-traded Russian stocks in the U.S. added 0.2 percent yesterday, and RTS Index futures climbed, as crude rose for the first time in six days.